Almaz-KG/Hermes/README.md

 Examples
 -------
 #### Day range research example
 Let's try to build some research.
 Simple assumption that: every weekday has a different bar size.
 I mean the difference between OPEN_PRICE and CLOSE_PRICE or between HIGH_PRICE and LOW_PRICE.
-Also, we wanna get some numerical value of every weekday size, so follow these steps for get the result:
+Also, we wanna get some numerical value of every weekday size, so follow these steps for get result:

 * You need to get some quote historical data - so write this code and you get historical data